 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Measures the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Many argue that this is a measure of a facility's rehabilitation services.

 Scores for Durham, NC